 You will most likely be approached by a “guide” in Eshkashim (they will find you as there are hardly any tourists there) and offer to help you with this.

 We paid a man who spoke good English $25 to help us and it was worth it as we had to go to three different places to get the permits.

 We wouldn’t have a clue otherwise how to do it as it was all over the place!

 The man in the picture below is a money changer on the “main street” and speaks a little English.
 So if no-one approaches you try and find him and ask for how to do the permits, if he’s still around.

 You could do the permits yourself but it would be so much easier with the help of a local.

 Eshkashim is a small place and businesses generally close for lunch just so you know.

 At the last village you reach in the Wakhan called Sarhad you will meet the local police commander and he will ask to see the final permit.

 Keep the final permit with you for the walk into the Pamirs as there is a military checkpoint at the start of the Little Pamirs after hiking for four days.

-We had a fun adventure hanging with Afghan commanders, Chinese military and Tajik soldiers talking through all this shit at the military checkpoint in the Little Pamir as we didn’t have the permit because of twat-head ex Taliban commander keeping it.
+We had a fun adventure hanging with Afghan commanders, Chinese military, and Tajik soldiers, as we talked through all this shit at the military checkpoint in the Little Pamir, as we didn’t have the permit because of asshole ex Taliban commander keeping it.